bswkim/cse15l-lab-reports/index.md

 6. cp /home/linux/ieng6/cs15lsp23/public/hello.txt ~/
 7. cat /home/linux/ieng6/cs15lsp23/public/hello.txt

-## Step 7:
-To disconnect from the remote server, simply type "exit" or "logout" in the terminal.
+## To disconnect from the remote server, simply type "exit" or "logout" in the terminal.

 ---
 # That's it!
 With these steps, you should be able to connect remotely to a remote server using SSH.